Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Experiments

-\textbf{Component Analysis.} We remove IRR, FLF, and DSG in turn (Fig.~\ref{fig:ablation}).
+\textbf{Component Analysis.} As shown in Fig.~\ref{fig:ablation}, we remove IRR, FLF, and DSG in turn.
 Removing IRR disables trajectory guidance at inference time, resulting in failure to follow the target path.
 Without FLF, i.e., lacking motion/appearance separation, model priors become entangled, leading to unnatural outputs.
 Removing DSG introduces noise from warped trajectories into the generation process, causing artifacts and degrading visual quality.
+Using the standard CFG formulation (Eq.~\ref{eq:cfg}) in DSG also fails due to the large angular divergence, causing severe artifacts and errors.
 The complete model yields the best results, showing that all components are essential and work synergistically to enable robust and precise control.

+\textbf{Video Model.} To test transferability, we integrated our method onto SVD \citep{SVD} and LongCat-Video~\citep{Longcat}.
+As shown in Fig. \ref{fig:vdmablation}, our method effectively adapts VDMs into trajectory-controllable scene generation models, its performance scaling positively with the base model's capabilities.

-\textbf{Video Model and Depth Model.} We replace Wan~2.1 \citep{Wan21} with the U\!-Net–based SVD \citep{SVD} to test model-agnosticism.
-It consistently achieved strong results, demonstrating its effectiveness across a range of model architectures(Appendix~\ref{Appendix_VDM}).
-Similarly, our method remains robust regardless of the warping model.
-We experimented with different depth estimators \citep{VGGT, MegaSaM, UniDepth, DepthCrafter} and found that the VDM’s strong 3D priors effectively mitigate many warping artifacts.
-This allows for a plug-and-play integration with various depth models (Appendix~\ref{Appendix_Depth}).
+\textbf{Depth Model.} Relying on the VDM's strong world priors, our method effectively mitigates many warping-induced distortions.
+We experimented with different depth estimators \citep{VGGT, MegaSaM, UniDepth, DepthCrafter} and found our approach maintains robust performance, which allows for plug-and-play integration with various depth models.
+This integration demonstrates that our method will benefit from future advancements in depth estimation models.

+More detailed comparative analysis of model performance, as well as efficiency analysis and metric definitions, are provided in the Supplementary.